kestra-io/docs/docs/getting-started/README.md

 ### Start your server

-Make sure the Docker Desktop app is running.
+Make sure the Docker is up and running.
 Then, run the following command:

 ```bash
 docker compose up -d
 ```

-Open [http://localhost:8080](http://localhost:8080) in your browser.
+Open [http://localhost:8080](http://localhost:8080) in your browser; this is the Kestra interface.

 ## Create your first Flow

 Kestra comes with some examples you can access in the **Flows** menu.

 Let's create a new Flow:

 * Click on the **+ Create** button at the bottom right.

 ![Create a flow](./assets/flow-2.png)

-* Paste the following Flow.
+* Paste the following Flow definition.

 ```yaml
 id: logs